AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/crm/salesforce-integration/salesforce-diagnostics.md

 2 - Too many integrations put the org past the 24-hour rolling window.
 **Troubleshooting Steps:**
 1 - Review existing triggers on the impacted objects.
 Potentially disable roll-up logging for one or more objects.
-2 - Buy more API calls from Salesforce.
+2 - Buy more API calls from [!DNL Salesforce].
 Potentially disable roll-up logging for one or more objects.

 **Error:** REQUIRED_FIELD_MISSING
 **Category:** Access/Validation